NGWPC/ngencerf-server/Readme_portable_deployment.md

 - Pass `CONTAINER_DATA_ROOT` and `HOST_DATA_ROOT` (and `RUN_CERF_FLAG_DIRECTORY`
   if you moved it) in the container environment.
 The image's own defaults are guarded, so values from the environment win.
+- If `/tmp` inside the container is unavailable or read-only, set `NGENCERF_TEMP_DIR` to a writable directory; the server keeps its own temporary files there.

 The consequence is the hard requirement above: the jobs must run in that same filesystem.
 A job launched by `docker run` on the host cannot see a directory